axsaucedo/sparse/README.md

-# Sparse and group models in portfolio optimization.
+# Sparse Group Lasso and Model Selection
 ## Introduction

-This code in this project is based in the models studied, analysed and proposed in the research paper, ["Sparse and Group Regression models in Portfolio Optimization"](../paper.pdf) by Alejandro Saucedo.
+This repo contains the implementation of models studied, analysed and proposed in ["The effects of Sparse and Group Regression models in Portfolio Optimization"](../blob/master/paper.pdf?raw=true).

-In this project we focus on Index Tracking, and results are measured through the Tracking Error of our models.
-Our main obective is to find a subset of a market index that behaces as similar as possible to this respective index.

-The two main regression families that are considered in this project are sparse and group-feature regression models.
+This implementation focuses on finding the effects of Sparse and Group regression approaches to portfolio optimization problems in finance.

+## Motivation

+Current approaches to portfolio optimization consider stocks as individual entities, and do not exploit the grouping/classifying information available (e.g. Financial Sectors, Industries, Type, etc).

+This paper proposes a novel approach to Index Tracking - namely, a sparse, group and sparse group approach.

+## Implementation
+This repo contains the implementation of the following models:

-### Sparse Regression Models
+#### Feature Regression Models
-* Lasso
-* Feature Selection with simple models
 * Absolute Values
 * Conditional-Value-at-Risk (CVaR) Optimization
 * Norm-Constrained CVaR Optimization
+* Lasso

-### Group Regression Models
+#### Group Regression Models
 * Group Selection
 * Group Lasso
 * Sparse Group Lasso

-## Installation
+## Requirements
-The code for this paper depends on two main libraries - namely CVX and SPAMS
+This implementation requires the [CVX library](http://cvxr.com/cvx/download/) for solving the convex optimization problems.

-## References
+## Usage
+Tests were built to provide intuition when implementing the Sparse Group Regression model into a set of data, however, understanding on these models is required for an effective use;